observableobject/Turkish-Chicken-Wings/Ingredients.md

 * Aleppo pepper flakes (or paprika)
 * 1-2 heads of garlic, minced (if desired)

-**Important Note:** All the ingredients listed below for the salads are for 1 serving.
+**Important Note:** All the ingredients listed below for the salads are for one serving.

 ## Onion Salad Ingredients